ricardofabila/Super-Mario-Genetic-Algorithm/README.md

 You need to open the rom file, then go to scripts and load the lua file.
 The game state must be on the same directory as the Lua file.
 I recommend creating a folder inside the BizHawk folder with the rom, the state file, and the script.

+You can find a video explaining the process here: https://youtu.be/YUk2XoyMcP0